 - skills techniques: "data analysis" and "python and sql programming

 To conclude, we can say that forward-looking employment management skills represents an important opportunity not only for the HR function but also for the company as an entity.
-Organizations that effectively "do" job and career planning Strategic Workforce Planning Organizations that effectively "do" job and talent management perform on average 10% better (as measured by revenue per employee, return on equity, or profit).
+Organizations that effectively "do" job and career planning Strategic Workforce Planning Organizations that effectively "do" job and talent management have an average of 10% better results (as measured by revenue per employee, return on equity or profit).
 As an HR manager, consider your job planning process skills as a lever for :

 - Enable better collaboration between functions